The U.S.-allied Persian Gulf monarchies which comprise the Gulf Cooperation Council (GCC) have a vital role to play in confronting Iranian aggression.

 In the run up to the Joint Comprehensive Plan of Action (JCPOA), Arab allies speculated that a bad Iran deal would bring about the expansion of nuclear technologies in the region, either through building indigenous enrichment capabilities or through seeking to acquire nuclear weapons externally.
 GCC officials also aired their concerns that the nuclear deal would increase Iran’s regional aggression and “wreak havoc in the Middle East.”

-Ultimately, Gulf states’ fears came to pass, as the deal struck between Iran and the P5+1 countries will enable Iran to legitimately operate an industrial-scale nuclear program that will leave it permanently on the threshold of a nuclear weapons capability when the last of the JCPOA’s key restrictions expire in less than 15 years.
+Ultimately, their fears came true—as the deal struck between Iran and the P5+1 countries will enable Iran to legitimately operate an industrial-scale nuclear program that will leave it permanently on the threshold of a nuclear weapons capability when the last of the JCPOA’s key restrictions expire in less than 15 years.
 Iran has also drastically increased its malign regional activities since the deal’s Implementation Day, no longer encumbered by the international sanctions regime allied against it.

-Against the backdrop of Iran’s escalating aggression and strained U.S. ties with the Gulf States, President Donald Trump is planning to make Saudi Arabia the first stop on his first overseas trip in late May, ahead of visits to Israel and Rome, and the NATO summit in Brussels and Group of Seven leaders’ summit in Sicily he is scheduled to attend.
-Trump's visit to the Kingdom serves as a serious indicator of the Trump administration’s desire to reinvigorate ties with America’s Gulf allies.
+Against the backdrop of Iran’s escalating aggression and strained U.S. ties with the Gulf States, President Donald Trump made Saudi Arabia the first stop on his first overseas trip in late May, ahead of visits to Israel and Rome.
+Trump's visit to the Kingdom served as a serious indicator of the Trump administration’s desire to reinvigorate ties with America’s Gulf allies.
+Notably, in his first major overseas foreign policy address in Riyadh, Trump urged the formation of a de facto coalition to contain Iran’s regional ambitions.
+“Until the Iranian regime is willing to be a partner for peace, all nations of conscience must work together to isolate Iran, deny it funding for terrorism, and pray for the day when the Iranian people have the just and righteous government they deserve,” said Trump.

 The Trump administration’s renewed focus on reining in Iran’s destabilizing regional activities prioritizes the need for America to restore its strategic partnership with Saudi Arabia and the Gulf monarchies to pre-Iran deal footing.
 The Joint Comprehensive Plan of Action (JCPOA) rescued Iran’s economy from the brink of collapse, granting the Islamic Republic access to more than $100 billion in previously frozen assets.
 Iran has used its sanctions relief windfall to ramp up military spending – increasing its military budget from $10.2 to $19 billion, a 90 percent increase – and escalate its regional adventurism.